Modern LASIK In Los Angeles, Orange County & Inland Empire

 - Do not apply makeup, face lotions or perfume or cologne.

-- If you take medications, continue to do so on the day of surgery, unless you are directed otherwise by our All Laser LASIK surgeon.
+- If you take medications, continue to do so on the day of surgery, unless you are directed otherwise by our Modern LASIK surgeon.

-It is important to get to know your surgeon and familiarize have any questions answered before undergoing All Laser LASIK.
-That’s why we have come up with a list of questions to ask our surgeons that will help put your mind at ease about All Laser LASIK.
+It is important to get to know your surgeon and familiarize have any questions answered before undergoing LASIK.
+That’s why we have come up with a list of questions to ask our surgeons that will help put your mind at ease about ‘all things’ LASIK.

 Since being approved by the FDA in 1995, laser vision correction surgery is held as the safest medical procedure available today.
-By choosing our All Laser LASIK center that has a strong track record and the latest technology, you know you are in good hands.
+By choosing our trusted LASIK center that has a strong track record and the latest technology, you know you are in good hands.

-With All Laser LASIK becoming a household name, there are a wide variety of financing partners available, making clear vision available to all.
+With LASIK becoming a household name, there are a wide variety of financing partners available, making clear vision available to all.
 It’s really that easy!

 How Soon Can I Return To Work?